Building Capacity for Restoration Monitoring

 Stakeholders were trained on how to use the app for recording restoration practices as part of a project and, as with the other modules in the Regreening App (e.g., tree-planting, FMNR, nurseries etc), how to access their data via the Regreening App’s Data Reporting System (DRS) platform, linking back to using intervention geometry data with land health maps, for monitoring.

-At the end of the 5 days, participants had received intensive training on CIFOR-ICRAF’s state-of-the-art monitoring tools, equipped to apply them in their respective project contexts and geographies.
+At the end of the five days, participants had received intensive training on CIFOR-ICRAF’s state-of-the-art monitoring tools, equipped to apply them in their respective project contexts and geographies.

 To learn more about the LDSF, please visit the website here.